kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ##### Using Vagrant for init script development

 To develop and test the init script it can be beneficial to run it in a VM on a local machine.
 For that reason, a `Vagrantfile` is provided in the root of the repo.
+Ensure the `bootstrap` folder is created first by running the `make_bootstrap_folder.sh` script.
-It will create an Ubuntu 22.04 VM with all prerequisites installed and the repo cloned.
+Using Vagrant, it will create an Ubuntu 22.04 VM with all prerequisites installed and the repo cloned.
 To use it, install `Vagrant` (tested with v2.4.7) and `VirtualBox` (tested with v7.1.10), then run:

 ```bash
 vagrant up